Chris Driedger: Junior

-Growing up in Manitoba, Driedger played AAA Bantam and Midget ice hockey for the Winnipeg Monarchs organization.
-As a result of his Bantam and Midget play, Driedger was drafted 80th overall by the Tri-City Americans of the Western Hockey League (WHL) in 2009.
-He returned to the Monarchs for the 2009–10 season where he totaled a 13-6-0 record with a 2.14 goals against average and five shutouts.
+Driedger was born on May 18, 1994, in Winnipeg, Manitoba, to parents Cindy and Kelly.
+Growing up there, Driedger played bantam and midget ice hockey for the Winnipeg Monarchs organization.
+As a result of his play at these levels, Driedger was drafted 80th overall by the Tri-City Americans of the Western Hockey League (WHL) in the 2009 WHL bantam draft.
+He returned to the Monarchs for the 2009–10 season, in which he totaled a 13–6–0 record with a 2.14 goals against average (GAA) and five shutouts.
 Driedger then began his major junior hockey career with the Americans during the 2010–11 season.
 While playing at the major junior level, Driedger was also enrolled at St. Paul's High School and competed in track.
-In his rookie season with the Americans, Driedger was named to Team West for the 2011 World U-17 Hockey Challenge after he compiled a 1–1 record along with a 3.73 goals against average and a 0.876 save percentage through four games.
-He finished the season amassing a 6–6–0–1 record through 22 games while also accumulating a 3.50 goals against average and a 0.881 save percentage.
+In his rookie season with the Americans, Driedger compiled a 1–1 record along with a 3.73 GAA and a .876 save percentage through four games.
+He finished the season amassing a 6–6–0–1 record through 22 games while also accumulating a 3.50 GAA and a 0.881 save percentage.
 As such, Driedger was invited to participate in Hockey Canada's Program of Excellence Goaltending Camp.

-Following the 2010–11 season, Driedger was acquired by the Calgary Hitmen in an off-season trade in exchange for a 3rd round pick in the 2012 bantam draft.
+Following the 2010–11 season, Driedger was acquired by the Calgary Hitmen in an off-season trade in exchange for a 3rd round pick in the 2012 WHL bantam draft.
 His first season with the Hitmen began with a slow start due to a high ankle sprain and a loss in his first start.
-His performance continued to decline and his 2.03 goals-against average and a 4–2–0–1 record dropped to a 3–3–1–0 record and 3.79 GAA in November.
+His performance continued to decline, and his 2.03 GAA and a 4–2–0–1 record dropped to a 3–3–1–0 record and 3.79 GAA in November.
 As he continued to drop in December, he was encouraged to seek the help of a sports psychologist.
-The Hitmen eventually established a tandem goaltending system with Driedger and Brandon Glover who split the starting position throughout the season.
-By April, Driedger doubled the number of games from his previous season with the American and established a 24–12–2–1 record with a 2.80 goals against average and 0.896 save percentage.
+The Hitmen eventually established a tandem goaltending system with Driedger and Brandon Glover, who split the starting position throughout the season.
+By April, Driedger doubled the number of games from his previous season with the American and established a 24–12–2–1 record with a 2.80 GAA and .896 save percentage.
 Driedger's outstanding play was recognized when he was invited to compete at the 2012 CHL/NHL Top Prospects Game for Team Orr.